 I’ve been burned by migrations in production many times now.

-Because of this, my current team goes to great lengths to make sure migrations go unnoticed.
+Because of this, my current team goes to great lengths to make sure migrations don’t go unnoticed.
 We make sure code is always compatible without the migration being run in case we have to rollback.
 This takes time and more deploys, but up until now it’s worked very well.
-We use the strong_migrations gem, which forces us to remember what is “safe” and “unsafe”.
+We use the strong_migrations gem, which forces us to remember what’s “safe” and “unsafe”.

-If you google and research unsafe migrations, a lot of the resources state that adding a new column is fine.
+If you google unsafe migrations, a lot of the resources state that adding a new column is fine.
 Including, the strong_migrations gem.
 This is not, strictly speaking, true.

 This article by postgres contributor Josh Berkus details exactly what happened to us.

 After investigating, we noticed a single query that could take up to 40 minutes to run.

 When you add a new column, postgres issues an

 ACCESS EXCLUSIVE lock for that table (more here).

 Once this lock has been requested, all queries will queue up behind it.

 If a 40 minute query is running, everything will back up behind the